- Following the injection, Dr. Ahuja makes sure the patient is feeling well enough to go home before leaving.

 What to Expect

-Before the procedure, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes in the room.
+Before the procedure at one of Dr. Ahuja’s three Wisconsin locations, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes in the room.

 Dr. Ahuja gives a small shot of numbing medication right before the steroid injection.

 As suggested by the name, Dr. Ahuja injects the steroid medication into the epidural space of the spine.
 The epidural layer surrounds the dura, which is a thin membrane that houses the spinal cord and cerebrospinal fluid.

 If necessary, Dr. Ahuja will use a fluoroscope, an x-ray machine that displays live video, to guide him.